Skip navigation

 Blog

-The first step in developing your aid policy is to analyze trends across your admitted and enrolled student pools in recent years.
+The next step in developing or refining your aid policy is to analyze trends across your admitted and enrolled student pools in recent years.
 As you analyze this data, consider questions like:

 • What happened at your institution and in your programs this year—and in the market more broadly?